 That really depends a lot.
 For example, upon research, schools have classes that run from 4 weeks to 12 weeks long.
 Part-time, full-time, and weekend courses (for example) will all vary in length, time and days.
 Some classes are Monday through Friday, some might be several days a week, and some might be weekends strictly.

-At CareBridge Academy, the courses we offer currently are Monday through Friday as well as weekend course options.
-The Monday through Friday courses are both morning and afternoon options.
-Standard morning courses run from 8:30 AM to 1:30 PM.
-Afternoon classes run from 2:30 PM to 7:30 PM.
-The length in weeks is approximately 5 weeks.
+At CareBridge Academy, the courses we offer currently are Monday through Friday accelerated day courses.
+Standard morning courses run from 8:30 AM to 3 PM.
+The length in weeks is only 3.5 weeks.